ArctosDB/documentation-wiki/_documentation/authorities.markdown

  -  Part names require a functional description and an external "scholarly" reference such as an ontology (e.g, Uberon http://uberon.org) or Wikipedia link.
 Dictionary definitions are not sufficient.
  -  Add alternative terms to maximize discoverability when available.

+#### ctsubject_term

+Terms may be added if they are present in an accepted authority (e.g., Getty Thesaurus, Library of Congress, etc.) and must have a Documentation URL.

 #### ctquad

  Terms may be added to this table if the following criteria are met: